VasilisMylonas/avium/README.md

 - Fixed size generic arrays.
 - Testing utilities.
 - Intuitive formatted IO.
-- Garbage collecting (with support for libgc).
+- Garbage collecting (with support from libgc).

 And many more!